-First year residents spend on average, 17 weeks in clinical, 10 weeks in the dispensary and 10 weeks in MI, 6 weeks in paediatrics and 6 weeks in technical services.
+First year residents spend on average, 25 weeks in clinical, 10 weeks in MI, 7 weeks in paediatrics and 8 weeks in technical services.

 The STEP Programme starts in October with the JPB diploma, but we would expect new STEPs to be in post by mid-August to start their induction.